 The theoretical setup of our analysis closely follows that discussed in Sect.
 3 of Ref.
 [1].
 New to this determination is the inclusion of NNLO corrections to time-like DGLAP evolution equations and to SIA and SIDIS coefficient functions.
-Corrections to evolution equations and to SIA build upon various implementations and benchmarks carried out in previous work [21,44-46].
+Corrections to evolution equations and to SIA build upon various implementations and benchmarks carried out in previous work [21, 42-44].
 Corrections to SIDIS are instead taken from Ref.
 [12].
-These corrections were derived using the threshold-resummation formalism.
-They are therefore approximate in that they only include the dominant contributions associated with the emission of soft gluons.
-Nevertheless, they are sufficiently accurate for our purpose: in Ref.
-[12] it was shown that the approximate and exact NLO results, which are both known, differ only by a tiny amount in the kinematic region relevant to the SIDIS data considered in this work (see Fig. 1 in Ref.
-[12]).
-The size of this difference is always largely smaller than the size of experimental uncertainties.
-It is reasonable to argue that the approximate NNLO result would not differ from the exact NNLO result, if known, by a larger amount.
-The unquantified uncertainty due to utilising the approximate, in lieu of the exact, result is therefore practically negligible.
-Furthermore, the inclusion of the dominant NNLO terms is expected to reduce the dependence of the cross section on the renormalisation and factorisation scales.
-This is what happens, as also shown in Ref.
-[12], see in particular Fig. 3 there.
-Finally, excellent perturbative stability of the SIDIS cross section was found very recently by extending the derivation in Ref.
-[12] to NLO [13].
+These corrections were derived using the threshold resummation formalism, developed up to next-to-next-to-leading logarithmic (NNLL) accuracy.
+They are therefore approximate, in that they only include all the dominant contributions associated with the emission of soft gluons.
+Excellent perturbative stability of the SIDIS cross section was found very recently by extending the derivation in Ref.
+[12] to $N^3LO$ [13].

 As in Ref.
 [1], we use the NNPDF3.1 [5] PDF sets as input to the computation of SIDIS cross sections, specifically those obtained assuming that charm is perturbatively generated.
 The perturbative order of the PDF set is taken consistently with the perturbative order of the FF analysis.
 We have explicitly verified, e.g. by using the more recent NNPDF4.0 parton sets [6], that the dependence of our results on the choice of the PDFs is very weak, due to cancellations that occur in the multiplicity ratio, see also Ref.
 [1].
-Because no heavy-quark mass corrections have been determined for SIDIS, our analysis is carried out in the zero-mass variable-flavournumber scheme.
+Because no heavy-quark mass corrections have been determined for SIDIS, our analysis is carried out in the zero-mass variable flavour number scheme.
 In this scheme all active partons are treated as massless, but a partial heavy-quark mass dependence is introduced by requiring that sub-schemes with different numbers of active flavours match at the heavy-quark thresholds.
-The values of the charm- and bottom-quark thresholds are set to $m_c = 1.51$ GeV and $m_b = 4.92$ GeV, respectively, consistently with the NNPDF3.1 input PDF sets.
-Heavy-quark FFs are not set to zero below their respective thresholds, but are mathched and kept constant, i.e. they do not evolve.
+The values of the charm and bottom quark thresholds are set to $m_c = 1.51$ GeV and $m_b = 4.92$ GeV, respectively, consistently with the NNPDF3.1 input PDF sets.
+Heavy-quark FFs are not set to zero below their respective thresholds, but are rather kept constant, i.e. they do not evolve.
 Their contribution is suppressed by PDFs in SIDIS (see Sect.
 3 in Ref.
 [1] for details).
-We finally note that isoscalarity of the SIDIS targets is taken into account by assuming exact SU(2) symmetry between protons and neutrons; no nuclear corrections are taken into account, as are no target or hadron mass corrections
+We finally note that isoscalarity of the SIDIS targets is taken into account by assuming exact SU(2) symmetry between protons and neutrons; no nuclear corrections are taken into account, as are no target or hadron mass corrections.

 The statistical framework used in this analysis to infer FFs from experimental data is also the same as in Ref.
 [1].
 Ingredients of the framework are the representation of experimental uncertainties into FFs by means of Monte Carlo sampling, and the parametrisation of FFs by means of neural networks.
-In the first respect, all of our FF sets are made of $N{\text{rep}} = 200$ Monte Carlo replicas.
+In the first respect, all of our FF sets are made of $N{\rm rep} = 200$ Monte Carlo replicas.
 In the case of SIDIS, a different PDF replica is chosen at random from the NNPDF3.1 parton set for each fitted FF replica.
 This ensures the propagation of PDF uncertainties into FFs.
 In the second respect, we consider, separately for pions and kaons, a single one-layered feed-forward neural network with one input node corresponding to the momentum fraction z, 20 intermediate nodes with a sigmoid activation function, and 7 output nodes with a linear activation function.
 This architecture amounts to a total of 187 parameters.

 The output nodes correspond to the independent FFs of the positively charged hadrons that we fit.
 In the case of pions, these are given by Eq.
 (10) in Ref.
 [1].
-In the case of kaons, these are obtained from those for pions by exchanging d and s quarks, that
+In the case of kaons, these are obtained from those for pions by exchanging d and s quarks, that is: